Irish Lotto Jackpot Hits New Cap As EuroMillions Tops €160 Million

 The jackpot is already within sight of the €175 million which went to a family syndicate from The Naul in County Durham in 2019, setting a record for Ireland’s biggest lottery win.

 It could therefore be that the history books will be rewritten for both Lotto and EuroMillions in the coming draws.
-Choose your numbers online now or visit an authorised retailer in Ireland.
+Bet online now or visit an authorised retailer in Ireland to take part.